Professor Duncan Forbes

 - AR203 Hawthorn campus

 Professor Duncan Forbes is an astronomer with Swinburne’s Centre for Astrophysics and Supercomputing.
-His areas of expertise include globular clusters, galaxy groups, galaxy x-rays and investigating the age of galaxies.
+His areas of expertise include globular cluster systems and the formation of early-type galaxies.

 Astrophysics; Astronomy; Nearby Galaxies; Globular Clusters; Dark Matter

 PhD candidate and honours supervision